zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     az webapp config appsettings set -n $webAppName -g $resourceGroup --settings "PolicyDocumentsPath=https://$defaultHostName/api/policies/{policyHolder}/{policyNumber}?code=$defaultHostKey"
     ```

-11. In the output, you will see the newly added `PolicyDocumentsPath` setting in your Web App's application settings.
+11. In the output, the newly added `PolicyDocumentsPath` setting in your Web App's application settings is visible.

     ![The ApiUrl app setting in highlighted in the output of the previous command.](media/azure-cloud-shell-az-webapp-config-output-policy-documents-path.png "Azure Cloud Shell")

 ### Task 8: Test document retrieval from web app

-In this task, you will open the PolicyConnect web app and download a policy document.
+In this task, you open the PolicyConnect web app and download a policy document.
 Recall from above that this resulted in a page not found error when you tried it previously.

 1. Open a web browser and navigate to the URL for your published Web App.